dart-lang/language/working/1426-extension-types/feature-specification.md

 when the receiver `myNum` has static type `MyNum`.
 In particular, the extension method `floor` will never be executed when the receiver has type `dynamic`.
-The forwarding expression `this.floor()` in the implicitly induced getter will invoke the instance method, which is subject to late binding (so we may end up running `int.floor()` or `double.floor()`, depending on the dynamic type of `this`).*
+The forwarding expression `this.floor()` in the implicitly induced method will invoke the instance method, which is subject to late binding (so we may end up running `int.floor()` or `double.floor()`, depending on the dynamic type of `this`).*